zachdrummond/README-Generator/ReadMe2.md

 Test Instructions

 ## Questions
-For any questions regarding this application:
+For any questions or issues regarding this application:
 * GitHub Profile: https://github.com/
 * Email: No Email Provided.